 Teachers keep careful records of the grades assigned to students.
-Written reports to the parents concerning student achievement are provided at the end of every trimester by the teacher, progress reports at the midpoint, and additional written reports are submitted when necessary.
+Electronic reports to the parents concerning student achievement are provided at the end of every trimester by the teacher, progress reports at the midpoint, and additional written and/or electronic reports are submitted when necessary.